-Task No. Description Responsible Party Work Products Fund Source Start Date End Date 1 Finalize and approve the next Public Participation Plan Staff Final Public Participation Plan (once) FHWA PL/ FTA 5303/ BATA RM 2/General Fund Ongoing from previous FY 03/31/23 2 Begin planning for engagement on next RTP/SCS Staff Prepare work plan (ongoing) FHWA PL/ FTA 5303/ BATA RM 2/General Fund 11/1/2022 06/30/23 3 Complete Phase 1 of engagement on Next Generation Bay Area Freeways Study (once) Staff & Consultant (InterEthnica, Inc.) Finalize implementation of work plan for study's public engagement efforts (ongoing) FHWA PL/ FTA 5303/ BATA RM 2/General Fund Ongoing from previous FY 09/30/22 4 Support implementation of Spare the Air Youth and Bike to Wherever Day engagement activities Staff Follow prepared work plan for program engagement activities (ongoing) FHWA PL/ FTA 5303/ BATA RM 2/General Fund Ongoing Ongoing
+Task No. Description Responsible Party Work Products Fund Source Start Date End Date 1 Finalize and approve the next Public Participation Plan Staff Final Public Participation Plan (once) FHWA PL/ FTA 5303/ RM 2 Marketing/ BATA/ General Fund Ongoing from previous FY 03/31/23 2 Begin planning for engagement on next RTP/SCS Staff Prepare work plan (ongoing) FHWA PL/ FTA 5303/ RM 2 Marketing/ BATA/ General Fund 11/1/2022 06/30/23

-• Begin engagement on the next RTP/SCS, including engagement with the Bay Area's federally recognized
+3 Complete Phase 1 of engagement on Next Generation Bay Area Freeways Study (once) Staff & Consultant (InterEthnica, Inc.) Finalize implementation of work plan for study's public engagement efforts FHWA PL/ FTA 5303/ RM 2 Marketing/ BATA/ General Fund Ongoing from previous FY 9/30/22 4 Continue implementation of Spare the Air Youth and Bike to Wherever Day engagement activities Consultant (Alta Planning + Design; Silicon Valley Bicycle Coalition) (ongoing) Follow prepared work plan for program engagement activities (ongoing) FHWA PL/ FTA 5303/ RM 2 Marketing/ BATA/ General Fund Ongoing Ongoing

-Tribal governments.
-As always, MTC will continue to proactively invite the Tribes to conduct government-togovernment consultation during key phases of engagement on the next iteration of Plan Bay Area, as well as on other key initiatives (e.g., the Next Generation Bay Area Freeways Study), and regional planning and programming processes.
+- Begin engagement on the next RTP/SCS, including engagement with the Bay Area's federally recognized Tribal governments.
+As always, MTC will continue to proactively invite the Tribes to conduct government-to-government consultation during key phases of engagement on the next iteration of Plan Bay Area, as well as on other key initiatives (e.g., the Next Generation Bay Area Freeways Study), and regional planning and programming processes. - Plan and implement the second phase of public engagement for the Next Generation Bay area Freeways Study. - Expand development and distribution of social media and video content in Spanish and Chinese as well as English. - Continue to implement engagement activities of Spare the Air Youth and Bike to Wherever Day programs. - Ongoing public information activities, as needed, including, but not limited to, distribution of newsletters and press releases, collateral development, etc.

-- Plan and implement the second phase of public engagement for the Next Generation Bay area Freeways Study. - Expand development and distribution of social media and video content in Spanish and Chinese as well as English. - Continue to implement engagement activities of Spare the Air Youth and Bike to Wherever Day programs. - Ongoing public information activities, as needed, including, but not limited to, distribution of newsletters and press releases, collateral development, etc.
+- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency - Increase the safety of the transportation system for motorized and non-motorized users - Increase the security of the transportation system for motorized and non-motorized users - Increase the accessibility and mobility of people and for freight - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight - Promote efficient system management and operation - Emphasize the preservation of the existing transportation system - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater

-- Support the economic vitality of the metropolitan area, especially by enabling global competitiveness, productivity, and efficiency - Increase the safety of the transportation system for motorized and non-motorized users - Increase the security of the transportation system for motorized and non-motorized users - Increase the accessibility and mobility of people and for freight - Protect and enhance the environment, promote energy conservation, improve the quality of life, and promote consistency between transportation improvements and State and local planned growth and economic development patterns - Enhance the integration and connectivity of the transportation system, across and between modes, for people and freight - Promote efficient system management and operation - Emphasize the preservation of the existing transportation system - Improve the resiliency and reliability of the transportation system and reduce or mitigate stormwater impacts of surface transportation - Enhance travel and tourism
+- impacts of surface transportation - Enhance travel and tourism